andre802/naruto-api/README.md

 ---
 ### Routes

-All routes are GET routes
+All routes are GET routes.

 > * */characters*